7 Street food spots in Venice (with map)

 4. Sepa

-Sepa is an osteria and gastronomy in the heart of Venice, hidden in narrow calle between St. Mark’s Square and Rialto Bridge.
+Sepa is an osteria and gastronomy in the heart of Venice, hidden in a narrow calle between St. Mark’s Square and Rialto Bridge.
 It’s known for its creative twist on traditional cicchetti and takeaway dishes.

 This spot is perfect if you’re looking for something quick but high quality, and it’s ideal for vegetarians too.